zoharsan/RetailAnalytics/README.md

 Two Hive tables are created.
 Sample data from these tables can be shown through the Ambari Hive view:

-- [RetailSalesRaw](https://github.com/zoharsan/RetailAnalytics/blob/master/RetailSalesRaw.ddl) allows to read the Hive table through SQL and can be used to do similar transformations as done with the Pig scripts.
+- [RetailSalesRaw](https://github.com/zoharsan/RetailAnalytics/blob/master/RetailSalesRaw.ddl) allows to read the raw data as-is through SQL and can be used to do similar transformations as done with the Pig scripts.
 The SQL code is not provided.
 - [RetailSales](https://github.com/zoharsan/RetailAnalytics/blob/master/RetailSales.ddl) reads the cleansed data from the previous Pig scripts and will be used to query through SparkSQL for Retail Analytics.

 ## Retail Analytics using SparkSQL